chauff/cse1500-web-transcripts/_lectures/design.md

 <sup>Windows 95 stuffed into an Electron app.</sup>

-On the downside, such a cross-platform approach usually brings with it considerable overhead - each application for instance bundles Chromium, which means that even if your app is not doing anything else besides `Hello World` it will be at least 30MB large.
-More concretely, the unzipped Windows95 Electron app is more than 454 MB in size, while the original Windows 95 operating system required about [40 MB of disk space](https://www.technologytips.com/windows-system-requirements/).
+On the downside, such a cross-platform approach usually brings with it considerable overhead&mdash;each application for instance bundles Chromium, which means that even if your app is not doing anything else besides `Hello World` it will be at least 30MB large.
+As a concrete example, the unzipped Windows95 Electron app is more than 454 MB in size, while the original Windows 95 operating system required about [40 MB of disk space](https://www.technologytips.com/windows-system-requirements/).

 While Electron focuses on **cross-platform desktop applications**, initiatives with a similar goal for the mobile world (i.e. generating native apps for Android/iOS from HTML/CSS/JavaScript) exist as well.
 By far the most popular is [React Native](https://reactnative.dev/).
 Before you can use it though you will have to learn [React](https://reactjs.org/), a very popular JavaScript library for building user interfaces that is being developed by Facebook.